James-Chapman/MusicSorter/src/README.txt

 * Modify the config file first!

+* run.py show_duplicates - Will print out a list of Artists and Track Titles that have more than 1 file associated with each Title.

-* python run.py pretend - This will display what it's going to do and any files it has trouble with, no files will be moved or modified.
+* run.py pretend         - This will display what it's going to do if the sort_and_rename option is passed in.

-* python run.py sort_and_rename - This will rename and restructure your mp3 into the
+* run.py sort_and_rename - This will rename and restructure your mp3 into the
                            following structure:
                            artist/album_type/(year) album_name/01 - bitrate - track_title.mp3

 Everything is logged to a logfile called MP3MusicSorter.log

+-- CHANGELOG --

+  4 September 2013

+* Added SQLite DB queries to show tracks that have more than 1 file associated with it.
+* Added MP3Exception class.

+  1 September 2013

+* Initial project creation.